ros2/ros2_documentation/source/Tutorials/Colcon-Tutorial.rst

 Source the environment
 ^^^^^^^^^^^^^^^^^^^^^^

-When colcon has completed building successfully the output will be in the ``install`` directory.
+When colcon has completed building successfully, the output will be in the ``install`` directory.
-To use the executables and libraries you need to e.g. add the ``install/bin`` directory to your path. colcon will have generated bash/bat files in the ``install`` directory to help setup the environment.
+Before you can use any of the installed executables or libraries, you will need to add them to your path and library paths. colcon will have generated bash/bat files in the ``install`` directory to help setup the environment.
-These files will both add the required elements to your path and library paths as well as provide any exported bash or shell commands exported by packages.
+These files will add all of the required elements to your path and library paths as well as provide any bash or shell commands exported by packages.

 Linux/OS X
 ~~~~~~~~~~